Rideshare Accidents

 San Antonio Rideshare Accident Attorney

-Uber & Lyft Accidents in Texas
+Experienced legal help after Uber & Lyft accidents in Texas

 As Uber, Lyft, and other rideshare companies continue to grow in popularity, the risk of being injured in an accident with one of these vehicles has also increased.
 A widely cited study by Rice University and the University of Chicago reported that, since 2011, rideshare accidents have been associated with an overall increase in traffic-related deaths by about three percent.